 If you are wondering why, living in the new world of COVID-19, your teen is edgy, sarcastic, crabby, unhappy, or downright depressed, the answer is, he is experiencing grief.

 Perhaps in the beginning your teen was doing alright.
-But now more than a few weeks in, many teens (heck, adults too) who were previously handling it OK are now … not great😳
+But now that it seems ongoing forever, many teens (heck, adults too) who were previously handling it OK are now … not great” />

 When you think about it, this is to be expected.
-Being isolated for a week or two is manageable but as it drags on, it gets so much more difficult.
+Being isolated for a few weeks is manageable but as it drags on and on, it gets so much more difficult.